devmount/SongDrive/frontend/README.md

 9. To give necessary permisstions, click + Start collection again.
 Input *permissions* as Collection ID and click Next.
 Insert the copied UID as Document ID and add the following field to the document:
     - `role` = string | `admin`

 10. Now your app is ready to be launched.
-Either start the development server with hot reload at `localhost:8080` ...
+Either start the development server with hot reload at `localhost:5173` ...

     ```bash
-    npm run serve
+    npm run dev
     ```

 11. ... or create an optimized production build with minification.
 All build files can be found in the `dist` directory.